sjhendricks/SUPERCOMPUTING/assignments/assignment_02/README.md

 Task 5:

 In the local computer, add aliases.
-Note that to use the "--group-directories-first" command, I had to run the following commands: brew install coreutils
+Note that to use the "--group-directories-first" command, I had to rerun the following command used in assignment_00 for this to work: brew install coreutils

-Then, add an alias in the .zshrc so that ls command references the new gls command.
+Then, add an alias in the .zshrc so that ls command references the gls comand.

-nano ~/.zshrc
+Now, the steps to add each alias. nano ~/.zshrc

 Within the .zshrc file, add the following aliases:

 alias u='cd ..;clear;pwd;ls -alFh --group-directories-first'
 # this alias moves back to the parent directory, clears the screen, lists the directory path, and then lists all files in the directory
-# the files are listed including hidden files, longways, with file type symbols and human readable
+# the files are listed including hidden files, longways, with file type symbols, and in human readable format
 # the files are also grouped with directories being listed first, then other files

 alias d='cd -;clear;pwd;ls -alFh --group-directories-first'
 # this alias moves to the previous directory, clears the screen, lists the directory path, and then lists all files in the directory
-# the files are listed including hidden files, longways, with file type symbols, and human readable
+# the files are listed including hidden files, longways, with file type symbols, and in human readable format
 # the files are also grouped with directories being listed first, then other files

 alias ll='ls -alFh --group-directories-first'
 # this alias lists files in the current directory
-# the files are listed including hidden files, longways, with file type symbols and human readable
+# the files are listed including hidden files, longways, with file type symbols, and in human readable format
 # the files are also grouped with directories being listed first, then other files

 alias ls='gls'
-# This alias allows me to run the --group-directories-first using MacOS
+# This alias allows me to run ls --group-directories-first using MacOS

 Enabled all new aliases by running the following: source ~/.zshrc